p3dros4ntosdev/CS-Bookshelf/README.md

 ### Your Personal Register Bookshelf

-Designed in C# using the .NET MAUI and the GTK GUI, Bookshelf is a free, open-source and lightweight way to run your company more effectively by register customers, be advised of deadlines and communicate with your customers quickly and easily.
+Running under Windows, Android And IOS, and designed in C# using the .NET MAUI and the GTK GUI, Bookshelf is a free, open-source and lightweight way to run your company more effectively by register customers, be advised of deadlines and communicate with your customers quickly and easily.